aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartcollection/_index.md

 ```

 Gets the chart by the name.

+**Remarks**

 The default chart name is null.
 So you have to explicitly set the name of the chart.

 **Parameters:**
 | Parameter | Type | Description |